mattiarossi/oci-visualizer/README.md

 		example: http://localhost:8000/ociviz.html?proxy=<proxy url>&profile=<your profile>&cpmpartment=<your compartament name>

-8. If you haven't launched Visualizer with a compartmenet parameter, then Select the compartment to visualize.
-Visualizer will then isse a REST call to the flask server, that runs a python based script to collects all the OCI information required to visualize the compartment. this process might take some time dependeing on the complexity of the compartment
+8. If you haven't launched Visualizer with a compartment parameter, then Select the compartment to visualize.
+   Visualizer will then issue a REST call to the flask server.
+The REST invokes a python based script to collect all the OCI information required to visualize the compartment. this process might take some time depending on the complexity of the compartment

 9. <b>What do I see on the diagram ?<b>
  	- Subnets may be drawn with a gree or red border - Red is for Private subnet while green is for  Public subnets